DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 ### Step 1.
 Install VS Code and Remote SSH

-Download VS Code 1.100.3 from [here](https://code.visualstudio.com/updates/v1_100). **NOTE:** Some newer versions of VS Code may experience issues when connecting to HPC systems.
+Download VS Code from [here](https://code.visualstudio.com/download) and install it.

+Optional: Some newer versions of VS Code may experience issues when connecting to HPC systems.
+If you run into this issue, try an older version of VS Code: [1.100.3](https://code.visualstudio.com/updates/v1_100).

 Open VS Code.
 From the left panel, click `Extensions` (see Fig. 1 below), then search for `Remote SSH` by Microsoft and click `Install`.